 The Alias Manager is your window into the making of your inbox: who are the senders, where did they get your address from, who shares (sells?) your information… You will be able to trace spam back to the website where you originally provided the alias email address.
 As you regularly check your Manager, you will find yourself in control of what is making its way into your inbox.
 Now you can play the game too!

-- Tap on the alias to expand the emails received for that address
+Tap on the alias to expand emails received for that address.

 Emails sent to your alias email addresses are forwarded to your personal email address unless you decide to stop receiving them.
 Once an alias is deactivated, emails sent to this alias are ignored and no longer forwarded to your inbox.